ComputerKarate/linux/directory_cleanup/README.md

 If you remove an entry, you will need to manually remove the directory

 By default the cleanup service runs at 3am daily

+NOTE: The files/directories under /data/spool will have permissions enirely relaxed so that ANYONE can read/write ANY file
+This process is specifically for mundane logs and files that have no personal or sensitive data
+Except my personal Linux system, only admins login to my Linux servers so it is in a trusted/closed environment

 ---
 This functionality is in two parts
 There is a systemd service that calls a script
-By default the systemd service runs at 3am and it expects the script "cleanup" to be in "/data/spool/bin"
+By default the systemd service runs at 3am and it expects the script "cleanup" to be in "/usr/local/bin"

 If you decide to change the location of the script that performs the housekeeping, modify the line in system-cleanup.service that starts with "ExecStart" to the path where you located the file "cleanup":
-ExecStart=/data/spool/bin/cleanup
+ExecStart=/usr/local/bin/cleanup

 If you want it to run at some time other than 3am, modify the line in system-cleanup.timer that starts with "OnCalendar":
 OnCalendar=*-*-* 03:00:00